 7) Your friend tells you that all dietary fat is bad for your health.
 Is this correct?

-Answer: Although excess fat can be harmful, especially to the circulatory system, fat does serve important functions in the body including long-term energy storage, insulation, and protection from blows.
+Answer: Although excess fat can be harmful, especially to the circulatory system, fat does serve important functions in the body, including long-term energy storage, insulation, and protection from blows.

-8) When new food products are being analyzed for nutritional content, the food will be subjected to hydrolysis in the lab.
-The end products are analyzed to determine things such as fat and sugar content.
+8) When a new food product is being analyzed for nutritional content, the food will be subjected to hydrolysis in the lab.
+The end products are analyzed to determine, for example, fat and sugar content.
 Suppose a lab is analyzing a new product that claims to be fat free.
-After the hydrolysis of the product is complete, they find glucose, glycerol, hydrocarbons, and amino acids.
+After the hydrolysis of the product is complete, the examiners find glucose, glycerol, fatty acids, and amino acids.
 Is this product free of fat?
 Justify your answer.

-Answer: This product is not fat free.
-It contains hydrocarbons, which are fatty acids.
+Answer: This product is not fat free because it contains fatty acids.
 It also contains glycerol.
 Because fats are composed of a glycerol molecule and three fatty acids, this product contains all components found in fat.